Om Birla

 Om Birla (born 23 November 1962; /hi/) is an Indian politician from Rajasthan.
-He is currently serving as the 17th Speaker of the Lok Sabha since first being elected to that office on June 2019.
-He was re-elected for a second term in 26 June 2024.
+He is currently serving as the 17th Speaker of the Lok Sabha since first being elected to that office in June 2019.
+He was re-elected for a second term on 26 June 2024.
 He serves as a Member of Parliament, Lok Sabha from Kota constituency in Rajasthan since 2014.
 In 2024, he became the first person in twenty years to be re-elected as an MP to the lower house, after serving as the Speaker of the Lok Sabha, and also one of only two MPs to be appointed the speaker twice.

-He was also a member of the Rajasthan Legislative Assembly representing Kota South Assembly constituency from 2003 to 2014.
-He is a member of the Bhartiya Janta Party.
+He was a member of the Rajasthan Legislative Assembly representing Kota South Assembly constituency from 2003 to 2014.
+He is a member of the Bhartiya Janata Party.
 He won the 2024 Lok Sabha Speaker Election as NDA candidate.
-He is a three-time MP from Kota Lok Sabha constituency.
+Birla is a three-time MP from Kota Lok Sabha constituency.